Model Context Protocol

 • Provide an activity recommendation local to a user

-NLX’s MCP support allows you to turn any NLX application into an MCP Server, giving an LLM (MCP Client) the ability to follow and perform tasks outlined in the application's as well as easily to NLX when the LLM interfaces with a user.
+NLX’s MCP support allows you to turn any NLX application into an MCP Server, giving an MCP Client the ability to follow and perform tasks outlined in the application's flow(s) as well as pass context easily to NLX when the MCP Client interfaces with a user.

-Your NLX flows effectively become MCP tools that you provide to a supporting LLM to boost its capabilities.
+Your NLX flows effectively become MCP tools that you provide to a supporting MCP Client to boost its capabilities.
 This process is done entirely without writing code or exposing your systems and services to new vulnerabilities.

 Checklist